 Uses of Amortization of Intangible Assets

-Amortization of intangible assets can be used in for two purposes, the first one being for accounting purposes and the second one being for tax deferment purposes.
+Amortization of intangible assets can be used for two purposes, the first one being for accounting purposes and the second one being for tax deferment purposes.

 The amortization methods used for these two purposes are different from each other.
 When used in case of tax purposes, the actual lifespan of the assets is not considered and only the base cost is amortized over a specific number of years.
-Intangible assets are not physical in nature and finding an actual value for them is not easy as in the case of tangible assets.
-There are regulations, which group certain assets under the category of intangible assets and give them a particular value.
+Intangible assets are not physical in nature and finding an actual value for them is not as easy as in the case of tangible assets.
+There are regulations, which group certain assets under the category of intangible assets and give them particular value.